llm

 • Tool execution over the bus - invokes Microbus endpoints directly when the LLM requests a tool call, with security context propagated through the request frame.

 • Token usage tracking - each turn returns an llmapi.Usage carrying input, output, cache-read and cache-write tokens plus the resolved model identifier.
+Usage.ReasoningTokens reports the subset of output tokens spent on internal reasoning (zero when the provider exposes no breakdown).
 Chat aggregates per-turn usage and reports the totals.
 The microbus_llm_tokens_total counter (labeled by provider, model, direction) feeds the LLM Grafana dashboard.

 • Anthropic prompt caching - the claudellm provider sets two cache_control breakpoints on requests so Anthropic’s prompt cache can be reused across turns.
 Cached input is reflected in Usage.CacheReadTokens/CacheWriteTokens.